openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_guide.md

 If your application simultaneously executes multiple infer requests:

 - For the CPU, the best solution, you can use the <a href="#cpu-streams">CPU "throughput" mode</a>.
-	-	If latency is of more concern, you can try the `EXCLUSIVE_ASYNC_REQUESTS` [configuration option](../IE_DG/supported_plugins/CPU.md) that limits the number of the simultaneously executed requests for all (executable) networks that share the specific device to just one:<br>
+- If latency is of more concern, you can try the `EXCLUSIVE_ASYNC_REQUESTS` [configuration option](../IE_DG/supported_plugins/CPU.md) that limits the number of the simultaneously executed requests for all (executable) networks that share the specific device to just one:

 @snippet snippets/dldt_optimization_guide7.cpp part7

-		<br>For more information on the executable networks notation, see <a href="#new-request-based-api">Request-Based API and “GetBlob” Idiom</a>.
+For more information on the executable networks notation, see <a href="#new-request-based-api">Request-Based API and “GetBlob” Idiom</a>.

 - The heterogeneous device uses the `EXCLUSIVE_ASYNC_REQUESTS` by default.

 - `KEY_EXCLUSIVE_ASYNC_REQUESTS` option affects only device queues of the individual application.

 - For GPU, the actual work is serialized by a plugin and/or a driver anyway.

 - Finally, for <a href="#myriad">any VPU flavor</a>, using multiple requests is a must for achieving good throughput.

 In the Inference Engine, there is no notion of requests priorities.
 It is left to the user side (for example, not queuing the low priority infer request, until another higher priority is waiting).
 Notice that it would require additional logic to synchronize between executable networks (queues) in your application code.